-If you have enabled metered billing in Chargebee site, invoices will be generated in Pending status.
+If you have enabled metered billing in your Chargebee site, invoices are generated in Pending status.
 You can perform the following actions on these invoices.

-To include one-time charges, use the Add Charge option.
+To include one-time charges, use the Create Quick Charge option.

 Use the Add Addon option to include an addon in the invoice.

 Use the Close this invoice option to add all the usage based charges and post the invoice.
 When you click Close this invoice, the Close Invoice pop-up displays all the Invoice notes present for this invoice.
 You can remove some of these notes and add a new note as required.
 This note is displayed first in the invoice under Invoice Notes.

 The invoice status changes from Pending to Payment Due.

 You can also perform operations related to invoices using the Invoices API .